Comment on page

 Each node a role manages has its own set of permissions and those permissions can cascade down from that node for example, if the role was created in the top root level node and there were three other nodes created under the top, root level node.
 The Administrative Permission can be added as the top node, the privileges added, and Cascade Node Permissions selected.
 This would then give those permissions to all four nodes and members of that role.

-To give Administrative Permissions to a Role, select the + button on the Role screen.
+- 1.To give Administrative Permissions to a Role, select the + button on the Role screen.

-Select a Node and click OK.
+- 2.Select a Node and click OK.

 - 3.Set permissions by clicking on the gear icon next to the node you added.

 When Cascade Node Permissions is selected, the permissions will be applied to all sub-nodes of the parent node.
 It is important to note that Administrative Permissions cannot be added to a Role if one or more of its users are still have an "invited" status.